 As a middle-aged, retired executive, back then Amy wasn’t acquainted with anybody who had done an Ironman.
 She felt intimidated for the first time in years, and knew this journey was the beginning of a new chapter.
 She dedicated herself to training, and over the next two years built from those tentative laps in the pool to a half ironman.
 She garnered her first (and only) podium finish at the half ironman distance in 2005 and qualified for nationals.
 Later that year Amy entered Ironman Wisconsin, intent on placing in the top quintile of her age group.

 Settling into life as a recreational endurance athlete and marathon cyclist, Amy went on to do a few more iron-length triathlons while also pursuing charitable work.
 Amy befriended many like-minded athletes and soon discovered ultra-distance racing.
 She came to see iron-length triathlons as a stepping stone to more extreme athletic tests, and recalibrated her own view of the limits of human endurance.
-But after her encounter with severe hyponatremia, Amy knew she didn’t have it in her to race these longer distances.
+But after her encounter with severe hyponatremia, Amy wasn’t sure she had it in her to race these longer distances.
 Still, she was curious to understand how others could and why they did.
 After her friend George Vargas cycled across the continent as part of a two-man team in the Race Across America, Amy had a hunch that, in exploring this brutal event, she might find the answers she sought.
 And since her Ironman experience had been so self-revelatory, Amy had a hunch that the story of this epic race would offer lessons for all of us, whether we ride a bike or not.

 Amy followed the Race Across America for two weeks in June 2009, driving across the U.S. on back roads from west to east as she watched the best ultra-distance cyclists in the world compete in the toughest race of all.
 This first-time author hoped she could turn her experience into a compelling story for mainstream readers interested in epic tales of adventure and survival, but she couldn’t be sure: A book-length project of this magnitude had never before been attempted.